Alfresco/alfresco-sdk/maven-alfresco-archetypes/maven-alfresco-extension-archetype/README.txt

 -- Zero conf startup

-Community artifacts (alfresco 2.x) artifacts are available on Sourcesense public repository (http://repository.sourcesense.com/maven2) and allow all the default dependencies specified in this POM to be successfully retrieved with no additional configuration.
-If you want to use instead enterprise dependencies you either need to have a private access to Sourcesense private repositories or push alfresco for releasing this artifacts on public Alfresco maven repositories
+Community artifacts (alfresco 2.x) artifacts are available on Alfresco public repository (http://maven.alfresco.com) and allow all the default dependencies specified in this POM to be successfully retrieved with no additional configuration.

 --- Configurable log location and easy database setup By editing the <log.dir> POM property in the appropriate profile you can have the setting applied where it makes sense (jboss configures everything centrally).